Exploring Law

 Resources for Prospective Law Students UCSB offers two main avenues for guiding prospective law students:

-- For students who are still in the process of exploring law, UCSB Career Services offers several assessment tools to help students determine if the profession is fitting for them.
+1. For students who are still in the process of exploring law, in addition to meeting with on of our pre-law advisors through drop-ins or appointments, UCSB Career Services offers several assessment tools to help students determine if the profession is fitting for them.

-- Students who are ready to plan and pursue their paths to law school generally work with the Pre-Law Advisors in the College Advising Office (1117 Cheadle).
+2. Students who are ready to plan and pursue their paths to law school generally work with the Pre-Law Advisors available through this site, but can also access additional support through Career Services.